 NVIDIA Isaac SDK

 Build and deploy commercial-grade, AI-powered robots.
-The NVIDIA Isaac SDK™ is a toolkit that includes building blocks and tools that accelerate robot developments that require the increased perception, navigation, and manipulation features enabled by AI.Get Started
+The NVIDIA Isaac SDK™ is a toolkit that includes building blocks and tools that accelerate robot developments that require the increased perception and navigation features enabled by AI.Get Started

 The SDK features GPU-accelerated algorithms and deep neural networks (DNNs) for perception and planning, and machine learning workflows for supervised and reinforcement learning.

-Modular robotic algorithms provide sensing, planning, or actuation for both navigation and manipulation use cases.
+Modular robotic algorithms provide sensing, planning, or actuation for both navigation use cases.

 Training and continuous testing in high- fidelity physics and photorealistic simulation accelerates robot development and deployment.